Linux operating system#

 example.net:8080to match the host and port of the Trino coordinator.
 If you have disabled HTTP on the coordinator, the URI scheme must be

 The above configuration properties are a minimal set to help you get started.
 All additional configuration is optional and varies widely based on the specific cluster and supported use cases.
-The Administration and Security for a more comprehensive list.
-In particular, see Resource groups for configuring queuing policies.
+The Administration and Security sections contain documentation for many aspects, including Resource groups for configuring queuing policies and Fault-tolerant execution.

 The optional log levels file,